jbowdre/phpIPAM-for-vRA8/README.md

 Prerequisite:
 ===============

 phpIPAM must be installed, configured, and available over HTTPS.
+Subnets must be defined, and those which should be available to vRA need to be marked as a pool.
 A trusted SSL certificate is not required; vRA will prompt to confirm the certificate when the connection is initially validated.

 Usage
 ===============